Marty Coleman-Hunt, Bear Yuba Land Trust – President

 Susan Kane — Coordinator

-Susan has been active in the land conservation community since 1996 at the local, regional, and state levels.
+Susan has been active in the land conservation community since 1996.
 Susan worked for the Nevada County Land Trust (now Bear Yuba Land Trust) as membership coordinator and program manager.
 Susan’s experience includes financial and project management, educational program development, membership development, and event planning.